hashkat/hashkat/docs/input.md

   true
 ```

-Setting to *true* creates the *main_stats.dat* file, which contains all principal information from a given network simulation, such as: the total number of agents in the network, and the number and percentage of those of each agent type; tht total number of tweets in the simulation, the number and percentage of those that contain hashtags, and the number and percentage of those made by each agent type; the total number of retweets, and the number and percentage of those committed by each agent type; the total number of follows and follow attempts, the number and percentage of follow attempts attributed to each type of follow method, and the number and percentage of follows made by each agent type.
+Setting to *true* creates the *main_stats.dat* output file, which contains all principal information from a given network simulation.

 #### Degree Distribution by Follow Model

 ```python
 degree_distribution_by_follow_model:
   true
 ```

-If set to true, creates the *dd_by_follow_model.dat* output file, which contains the normalized probability and the ln of the normalized probability for each follow method in network simulation.
+If set to *true*, creates the *dd_by_follow_model.dat* output file, which shows the normalized probability and the normalized probability logarithm that an agent of a particular cumulative-degree made its connections via each particular follow method.

 #### Region Connection Matrix

 ```python
 region_connection_matrix:
   true
 ```

-If set to true, creates the 'region_connection_matrix.dat' file, which displays a chart showing the connections made in regions.
+If set to *true*, creates the 'region_connection_matrix.dat' output file, which contains a chart showing the connections made between regions.

 #### Categories Distribution

 ```python
 categories_distro:
   true
 ```

+If *true*, creates the *Categories_Distro.dat* output file, which shows how many agents have made a certain number of tweets and retweets and how many agents have a particular number of followers.

 #### Most Popular Tweet Content

 ```python
 most_popular_tweet_content:
   true
 ```

+If *true*, creates the *most_popular_tweet_content.dat* output file, which contains details on the most retweeted tweet and its author.

 ### **ranks**